Vienna pickleball players looking for facilities of their own in Fairfax County now have a new club and advocacy group.

 — National Weather Service Baltimore-Washington (@NWS_BaltWash) April 9, 2020

-The coronavirus pandemic has put a damper on baseball season, but a Vienna family won’t let the virus strike their plans to launch a business selling baseball training equipment.
+The coronavirus pandemic has put a damper on baseball season, but a Vienna family won’t let the virus strike its plans to launch a business selling baseball training equipment.

 John Morabito, 53, and his two sons Nick, 27, and Dominic, 25, are the three founders behind Perfect Swings USA.